 Category: ISO-25010/Portability/Adaptability

-Statement: IF a custom system, the Solution’s Service’s logic MUST remain in the orchestrating Application Tier -- not spread out to lower tiers.
+Statement: If it is a custom system, the Solution’s Service’s logic must remain in the orchestrating Application Tier, not spread out to lower tiers.

 Rationale: Follow recommended best practice: avoid Stored Procedures for logic that should be in the application tier.
 Stored Procedures may be used to shape data results if database Views are not satisfactory.

-Details: While stored procedures are valid to decrease the number of calls required to form and/or shape a query response, they are not the appropriate place to develop custom logic for multiple reasons (increase errors, testing and development costs while decreasing maintainability and modularity).
+Details: While stored procedures are valid to decrease the number of calls required to form and/or shape a query response, they are not the appropriate place to develop custom logic for multiple reasons (e.g., increase errors, testing and development costs while decreasing maintainability and modularity, etc.).

 Prompts: Are solution system(s) custom developed?
 If so, does the solution rely on Stored Procedures?
 If so, for what reason?